Importance of Hazard Categories in Aviation SMS

 Some organizations will struggle most with Human Factor related issues, while others with environmental-based factors.
 Hazard categories, when looked at as a whole, show valuable data trends for safety reporting and audit findings within an aviation SMS.
 In our example chart above, we can see that 4 of the 5 top hazard categories are Human Factors-related.

-On the other hand, lack of safety reporting numbers for certain hazard categories may also be an indicator of under-reporting.
-So in many ways, hazard categories provides valuable data on organizational behavior to focus on, as well as trends in safety monitoring and subsequent safety reporting (or lack thereof).
+On the other hand, a lack of safety reporting numbers for certain hazard categories may also be an indicator of under-reporting.
+So in many ways, hazard categories provide valuable data on organizational behavior to focus on, as well as trends in safety monitoring and subsequent safety reporting (or lack thereof).

 What Hazard Categories Reveal about Aviation Safety Reporting

 Tendencies or safety trends are the main concern when it comes to hazard categories because they help answer the question: what kind of hazard reporting culture is in the aviation SMS?

 As said, hazard categories help expose safety issues and reporting tendencies on 3 levels:

 - The general level of safety trends in the aviation SMS

 In Alaska, for example, I would expect to see a hazard-reporting culture that tends to focus on environmental-related issues.
 In other places, such as metropolitan areas, issues associated with security may be reported more often.

 While hazard categories can reveal positive tendencies in what types of hazards an organization tends to associate with reported safety issues, management may feel that certain hazard categories associated with safety issues are being under-associated as well, which would be a negative tendency.
 To display the full range of data for exploring under-associated hazards, the full data result set would have to be available in more sophisticated data analysis tools.

 In short, where there are tendencies, there are also safety priorities.
 It will be up to each organization to set its priorities based on the positive and negative reporting tendencies of different types (categories) of safety issues.